FilmerApp/.github/profile/README.md

 [Agile Research](https://github.com/FilmerApp/.github/blob/main/Research/Agile.md)

 # Semester Reflection
-This started off quite badly for me - I got sick for almost a month, after which I moved, and all of this along with some other unfortunate personal situations meant that I wasn't able to make much progress the first half of the semester.
+This period started off quite badly for me - I got sick for almost a month, after which I moved, and all of this along with some other unfortunate personal situations meant that I wasn't able to make much progress the first half of the semester.
 After being sick, my main priority was catching up with the group project, which I think I did quite well.
 I worked hard familiarizing myself with the code written in my absence, and could get to work within a week.

 As for my personal project, I was still quite behind.
 Whenever this happens I tend to get very overwhelmed, and don't know where to start work in order to catch up, which makes the situation worse.
 However, while it wasn't as quickly as with the group project, I did manage to pick up speed, make a detailed planning for how I was going to finish the project, and ended up creating an applicatin that I'm personally quite happy with.